vipulnaik/diet-exercise-health/best-practices/best-practices-around-vaccine-appointments.md

 ### Date selection

-* Booking about 1-3 weeks in advance is ideal.
+* (local IM pre / book in advance) Booking about 1-3 weeks in advance is ideal.
 However, in some cases, there may be significant backlogs and it may only be possible to book 3+ weeks in advance.

-* Preferable date / time: Friday 3 PM; this minimizes interference with my day job
+* (local IM pre / good time of day and day of week; recovery / general energy conservation): Preferable date /
+  time: Friday 3 PM (but confirm free on both personal and work calendar); this minimizes interference with my day job and the time is usually free.
+Another reason to do Friday rather than Wednesday is that vaccines impose greater recovery costs than many other medical procedures, so having a vaccine on a Friday allows for less interference with day job during the recovery process.

+* (local IM pre / free time; regional IM pre / busyness) Check for appointments and other commitments on the day of booking or the two days after booking.
+Two days after is important because recovery from vaccines can take up to two days.

-* Check the weather conditions around the time of booking: In particular, avoid days of rain forecast (if possible), or days when it is unusually hot or cold
+* (local IM pre / weather; regional IM pre / weather) Check the weather conditions around the time of booking: In particular, avoid days of rain forecast (if possible), or days when it is unusually hot or cold

-* Check for appointments and other commitments on the day of booking or the two days after booking

-* Try to select a time with nothing of this sort in the preceding or following two weeks:
+* (regional IM pre / travel + medical) Try to select a time with nothing of this sort in the preceding or following two weeks:

   * Ill health of any sort